AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 >
 >This feature is not yet available.

 You can set a time constraint between nodes.
-When a time constraint is in place, if a person follows the defined journey but takes longer than the allotted time period to move between the nodes, they are considered to have fallen out of the journey.
+When a time constraint is in place, people are considered to have fallen out of the journey if they follow the defined journey but take longer than the allotted time period to move between the nodes.

 The option to add a time constraint is available for the following objects on the canvas: